Being injured is no fun, especially when it comes to dealing with Medical Malpractice.

 - A previous illness or disease caused the injury.

 Insurance companies typically want to settle with an injured person directly if they can.
-This allows them to do so before the full extent of injuries are known and prevent the injured person from hiring an experienced attorney who could increase the settlement value of the claim through their representation.
+This allows them to do so before the full extent of injuries are known and prevents the injured person from hiring an experienced attorney who could increase the settlement value of the claim through their representation.
 An estimated 200,000 patients in the U.S. each year are killed due to medical errors.
 Only 15% of the personal injury lawsuits filed annually involve medical malpractice claims, and more than 80% of those trials end with no payment whatsoever to the injured patient or their survivors.

 What should you do if you suspect that you’ve been subjected to negligent care?